 Senator Max Fallwell was what many would call a character and I’d be inclined to agree.
 A good-looking, white-haired man of sixty-five he’d been class clown in high school, ladies man in college and faithfully-married, bombastic president-in-training ever since.

 I extended my hand.
 “Max, it’s been a while.”

 We talked for a couple more minutes about The Hamptons, his golf game and their new house in Hyannis Port.
-I filled him in on my latest professional exploits but I didn’t feel the need to bore him with the personal struggles so we left it at that and I continued on.
+I filled him in on my latest professional exploits but I didn’t feel the need to bore him so we left it at that and I continued on.

 I enjoyed the man’s company, what could I say?
 But when it came down to it, I guess we just didn’t see eye-to-eye on some things.
 I suppose that’s why I’d stayed in consulting instead of going the staffer, lobbyist or elected route – I’d seriously thought about all – because I couldn’t handle toying with people’s lives like that.
 And I couldn’t understand how those doing the “toying” were okay with it, either.